Reprinted with permission from Wild Brews by Jaega Wise, Kyle Books 2022

 Widely available in supermarkets, however, are fresh juices that have had minimal heat treatment and are supported by cold-chain distribution.
 These can be great additions to your beer.

-is complicated.
+Making a fruit juice concentrate was, can you believe it, the final project of my Chemical Engineering degree.
+The process is complicated.
 It involves a huge amount of processing, which in the final product shows in a loss of flavour.
 Fruit juice made from concentrate is easy to transport, get hold of and straightforward to use.
 One can definitely see why they are so popular.

-is that the fruit juice aroma is removed fairly early on in the process when making fruit juice from concentrate, in order to protect these volatile compounds.
+One of the most important things to note is that the fruit juice aroma is removed fairly early on in the process when making fruit juice from concentrate, in order to protect these volatile compounds.
 Aroma compounds are easily damaged and simply would not survive the evaporation process intact.
 They are later added back into the juice.

 The difference in flavour between freshly squeezed orange juice and orange juice from concentrate is palpable, and that difference will probably be noticeable in your brew.
 The colour of a fruit juice concentrate, or the deterioration thereof, can be a good indicator of quality.
 Any overprocessing or storage in poor conditions will be evident in its colour.